 Compared to the squirt it is missing a few key features for me, namely the wire cutter and pliers.
 While I believe the classic is probably the better choice for ultralight backpacking alone, the everyday utility of the PS4 means I opt for the leatherman every time and just deal with the few extra grams of weight.

 The victorinox classic also comes in a wide variety of variants and shell coverings which, while functionally the same, it adds a nice touch.

 The leatherman squirt has a couple of variants, the ES4 is the first in this lineup with wirecutter’s and wire strippers in place of the pliers.
 If you’re an electrician, or simply do a lot of work on cars this can be a fair bit more useful.
 Personally I prefer the pliers as I don’t have a lot of tools in the house and this sees a lot of use in place of that.

 Leatherman Squirt vs Micra

 The Micra is the squirt variant with scissors in place of the pliers.
 If you don’t need the pliers I highly recommended getting the micra as the scisors are probably the thing that gets the most use on my squirt – them being a little flimsy means it can be quite annoying sometimes!

-Depending on your line of work or day to day activities the heavier but sturdier Leatherman Juice series is essentially a drop in replacement for the squirt when the small squirt simply isn’t up for the task.
-For general backpacking the juice is a great pick, while for people trying to dial in on ultralight baseweight’s the squirt is perfectly suitable for fast and light backpacking.
+Depending on your line of work or day to day activities the heavier but sturdier Leatherman Sidekick series is essentially a drop in replacement for the squirt when the small squirt simply isn’t up for the task.
+For general backpacking the sidekick is a great pick, while for people trying to dial in on ultralight baseweight’s the squirt is perfectly suitable for fast and light backpacking.

 For labor intensive jobs I can see the juice being a much better choice, for low key office settings, the squirt travels mostly unnoticed.